-Preoperative sedation or analgesia should not be used unless the diagnosis is certain (e.g., isolated fracture), or unless drugs are required to secure the airway.
-Anticholinergics to reduce secretions are acceptable if not contraindicated (e.g., tachycardia in an elderly patient).
+Preoperative sedation or analgesia should not be used unless the diagnosis is certain (e.g., isolated fracture) or unless drugs are required to secure the airway.
+Anticholinergics to reduce secretions are acceptable if not contraindicated (e.g., in the case of tachycardia in an elderly patient).
 Antacids are definitely indicated if the patient is cooperative, but do not use particulate solutions such as Mylanta or Maalox.
-Bicitra, 15-30 mL po, 15-30 min before induction, is good aspiration prophylaxis.
+Bicitra, 15- 30 mL PO 15-30 min before induction, is a good aspiration prophylaxis.

 In preparing the operating room, remember to warm the room to 80-85°F well in advance.
 Check for adequate and functioning airway equipment, drugs, fluid warmers with high flow capability, and monitors.
-Verify blood products availability with the blood bank before incision.
+Verify the availability of blood products with the blood bank before incision.
 When transporting to the operating room, always use supplemental oxygen, pulse oximetry, and other monitors as indicated.
-Bring pressor drugs with you in the unstable patient.
+Bring pressor drugs with you in the case of an unstable patient.
 Finally, ensure that the neck is stabilized or C-spine is cleared before moving the patient.